-Air quality monitoring using the M5Stack Air Quality Kit and the Waylay IO platform.
+Air quality monitoring using the M5Stack Air Quality Kit and the Waylay Lite platform.

 Things used in this project

 2. Software apps and online services

 Air Quality is one of those things you do not pay attention to when things are the way they should be, but you become acutely aware of when it reaches unhealthy levels, especially for those who are sensitive such as children, people with cardio-pulmonary diseases, and other respiratory ailments.

 Air quality varies vastly even in a small region because pollution can build up around industries or busy areas, so it is important to monitor what is happening in your immediate proximity.
 Check out this link to find out more about AQI (Air Quality Index) and the state of air quality in cities throughout Europe.

 To address this issue, in this tutorial we will show you how to gather air quality data using an IoT device, store them in the cloud and showcase them in a neatly organized dashboard.

 We have picked the M5Stack Air Quality Kit based on the PMSA003 Digital laser dust sensor for this application.
 The M5Stack ecosystem is based on the ESP32 SoC and is beautifully integrated with a big enough screen for a User Interface.